“There’s some of me in you.”

-With the exception of 2yrs in a big city, the rest of my secondary schooling was done in small towns, where i was quickly branded weird, and was always either close to, or at the very bottom of the social ladder.
+With the exception of 3yrs in cities, the rest of my secondary schooling was done in small towns, where i was quickly branded weird.
+I was always either close to, or at the very bottom any social ladder.
 When i finally escaped the back and forth hell of school and home, i went to work in another town.
 There i was able to turn my attention to making friends.
-I wasn’t very good at it, but i made 2 very dear friends that accepted me and we bonded, i think in part because they were broken inside in some of the same ways.
+I wasn’t very good at it, but i made 2 very dear friends that accepted me and we bonded.
+I think it was partly because they were broken in some of the same ways.
 I lost one of them while trying to please my religious community.
-I’d give a lot for the opportunity to apologise to her and the chance to make amends.
+I’d give a lot for the opportunity to apologise to her and make amends.
 I’ve had a few best friends since then, but they’re all gone now.
 One i hated to leave behind but i had to – the only friendship i’ve ever walked away from, and it pains me to this day.
-Another one was based on a super-sick dynamic, and so when she got mad at me and stopped talking to me, i stopped kissing her ass like i’d always done and the friendship was over.
-The last was a terrible betrayal that still hurts but i think i’m better off.
+Another one was based on a super-sick dynamic, and so when she got mad and stopped talking to me, i stopped kissing her ass the way i’d always done, so BOOM! friendship over.
+The last best friend i lost is a betrayal that still hurts – but i think i’m better off.

 I want human connection, but i’m terrified of being rejected.
-I have a long history with rejection, i don’t care for it and i’d prefer to avoid it if it’s all the same to you, thankyouverymuch.
-So i’m a let’s-hang-out, now-piss-off kind of person, and who has time for that?
-It’s not fair to you.
+I have a long history with rejection.
+I don’t care for it and i’d prefer to avoid it if it’s all the same to you, thankyouverymuch.
+I’m a let’s-hang-out-thanks-now-piss-off kind of person, and who has time for that?
+It’s not fair.
 Besides, my last couple of attempts at making close friends were brutal.
 I was terrible at it.
-I’ve been stripping down to who i truly am under all the protective barriers and the brokenness, but i’m still not ready for prime time.
+I’ve been stripping down to the real me under all the protective barriers and brokenness, but i’m still not ready for prime time.
 So the only people i hang out with are my husband, my kids, and my grandkids.

 I’m truly fortunate to have my Little Crooked House and the man-thingy and my lovely young men and their families.
-And i also have an online group of friends that has sustained and even saved me, more times than they know.
-I know some folks scoff at such relationships (and some are pretty scoffable… scoff-worthy… whatever, scoff off), but they are an integral part of how far i’ve come.
-A group of friends i’ve had for 10yrs, that accept me for exactly who i am and where i’m at, even if i don’t have a fucking clue who or where that may be.
-They’ve been a safe place for me to talk about things, to work things out, and to try on new ideas and parade them around and see if i like the fit.
-The internet and the friends i’ve found here have been both boon and balm for my horn of plenty-crazy.
+I also have an online group of friends that has sustained and even saved me, many times.
+I know some scoff at such relationships (and some are pretty scoffable… scoff-worthy… whatever, scoff off), but they are an integral part of how far i’ve come.
+A group of friends i’ve had for over 10yrs, that accept me for exactly who i am and where i’m at, even if i don’t have a clue who or where that may be.
+They’ve been a safe place for me to talk about things, work things out, and try on new ideas.
+I parade them around and see if i like the fit.
+The friends i’ve found here have been both boon and balm for my horn of plenty-crazy.
 So, wherever i land on the social spectrum – i’m covered.

 Love and Peace,